MLZ is a cooperation between:

 Insrumentscheme SPHERES Insrumentscheme SPHERES

 SPHERES (SPectrometer for High Energy RESolution) is a third-generation backscattering instrument with focussing optics and a phase-space-transform (PST) chopper [1].
-It is a versatile spectrometer for the investigation of atomic and molecular dynamics on a GHz scale.
+It is a versatile spectrometer for investigating atomic and molecular dynamics on a GHz scale.
 The necessary filtering of neutron energies is achieved by Bragg reflection from perfect monochromator and analyser crystals under angles close to 180°.
-The backscattering geometry makes it unavoidable to use a primary beam deflector and a duty-cycle chopper.

-At SPHERES, these two functions are both realised by a chopper that bears deflector crystals on its circumference.
+The backscattering geometry makes using a primary beam deflector and a duty-cycle chopper unavoidable.
+At SPHERES, these two functions are realised by a chopper bearing deflector crystals on its circumference.
 This leads to a particularly compact spectrometer layout so that full use can be made of the focussing neutron guide.
 As an additional advantage, the fast motion of the deflector crystals achieves a phase-space transform of the primary spectrum, thereby enhancing the flux at the sample.

 [1] Wuttke et al., Rev. Sci.
 Instrum.
 83, 075109 (2012).